-If you’re anything like me, then you occasionally submit coins to one of the major Third Party Grading companies to preserve them, attribute them, or to add to your collection of certified coins.
+If you’re anything like me, then you occasionally put in a coin submission to one of the major TPG’s (Third Party Grading companies) to preserve them, attribute them, or to add to your collection of certified coins.

 I look at a lot of raw material in the hopes that my grading eye is good enough to cherry nice coins from dealers’ inventories.
 Most dealers don’t have the time or the expertise to accurately appraise all of their holdings, which means that an eagle-eyed collector always has a shot to buy something significantly undervalued.